edgexfoundry/edgex-examples/application-services/custom/camera-management/README.md

 ### Inference results in Edgex

-To view inference results in Edgex, open Edgex UI [http://localhost:4000](http://localhost:4000) and view data streaming under `Event Data Stream` located under `DataCenter` tab.
+To view inference results in Edgex, open Edgex UI [http://localhost:4000](http://localhost:4000), click on the `DataCenter` tab and view data streaming under `Event Data Stream`by clicking on the `Start` button.

 ![inference events](./images/inference-edgex.png)